akomis/diploma-project/README.md

 <br><br>

 ## Testing
-A small manageable testing utility for the monitoring agent (agent.py) is the 'test.py' script which includes a number of functions respective to different functional or performance tests and run examples in comments.
+A small manageable testing utility for the monitoring agent (agent.py) is the `test.py` script which includes a number of functions respective to different functional and performance tests and run examples in comments.
 <br><br>

 ## DobotDllType.py Fork (DobotDllTypeX.py)